Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Chevron fuels environmental destruction:

-Chevron has yet to clean up the 16 billion gallons of toxic wastewater it deliberately dumped into Ecuador’s Amazon Rainforest between 1964 and 1990, which poisoned the lands and waters of indigenous and rural Ecuadorians in what is considered the world’s largest oil-related catastrophe.
+Chevron deliberately dumped 16 billion gallons of toxic wastewater into Ecuador’s Amazon Rainforest between 1964 and 1990, in what is considered the world’s largest oil-related catastrophe.
+It has yet to clean up this wastewater.

 Chevron fuels violence against indigenous communities: